ChasePoin/project4/README.md

 -Data contains two different folders: raw and processed.
 Raw is the original version of the data format, with there being a title and the article body.
 Processed contains the gemini-generated summary of each of the articles.

+-Test cases and their implementation can be found in the "Issues" tab above.
+Specifically, they're all listed in the "TEST CASES IMPLEMENTATION" thread.

 ## API Key
 An extremely important "key" to this project is the necessity of an API key to use this program.
 The API key is an access token to access their API.
 It is relatively simply to do this.